gh0stl0nely/100-days-of-code/README.md

 https://www.tutorialspoint.com/object-level-lock-vs-class-level-lock-in-java#:~:text=Every%20class%20in%20Java%20has,synchronized%20method%20of%20that%20class.
 9) How does computer work under the hood ?
 (Signal from mouth click -> I/O sub system -> CPU -> Fetch instruction from memory -> Execute) https://codegym.cc/quests/lectures/questcore.level07.lecture09
 10) Why is HashMap **NOT** thread-safe?
 Remember, HashMap uses a dynamic array under the hood and uses hash function given the key to find the index inside that dynamic array that stores the value.
 Whenever a new item is added (put) onto the hashmap, the internal array may call `array.resize()`.
 But if there are multiple threads accessing the same hash map, the array may be under going **resizing**, so the new array is practically EMPTY and so calling get() will return null => **THREAD UNSAFE**
+11) Serialize vs Deserialize: When transmitting data or storing them in a file, the data are required to be **byte strings**, but complex objects are seldom in this format.
+Serialization can convert these complex objects into byte strings for such use.
+After the byte strings are transmitted, the receiver will have to recover the original object from the byte string.
+This is known as deserialization.

 ----------
 - Multithreading: